 - 190 g sun-dried tomato pesto optional

-- 2 tbsp dried parsley tuyong parsley
+- 2 tablespoon dried parsley tuyong parsley

 - 5 pcs Hotdogs sliced